Spotlight

 - When the

-scrollableprop is not set, actions list height is not limited and the spotlight body will grow to fit all actions.
+scrollableprop is not set, the actions list height is not limited and the spotlight body will grow to fit all actions.
 This can result in a very long spotlight body that will overflow the viewport.
-To prevent this, uselimitprop to define the maximum number of actions that can be displayed at a time.
+To prevent this, use thelimitprop to define the maximum number of actions that can be displayed at a time.
 Usually, 5–7 actions is a good number. - When the

-scrollableprop is set, actions list height will always equal to the value ofmaxHeightprop (it will not shrink if there are not enough actions to fill the space).
+scrollableprop is set, the actions list height will always equal the value of themaxHeightprop (it will not shrink if there are not enough actions to fill the space).
 When there are more actions than can fit into the list, it will become scrollable.
-Scrolling logic is handled by ScrollArea component.
+Scrolling logic is handled by the ScrollArea component.

-In other words, if you want the actions list to shrink, do not set scrollable prop and use limit
+In other words, if you want the actions list to shrink, do not set the scrollable prop and use the limit

 Actions groups

-Spotlight supports actions groups, you can use them to group actions by category:
+Spotlight supports action groups; you can use them to group actions by category:

 Compound components